joone/loz/README.md

   loz "Detect GPUs on this system"
   00:02.0 VGA compatible controller: Intel Corporation Device a780 (rev 04)
   ```
+For your information, this feature has only been tested with the OpenAI API.

 #### Caution
 To prevent unintentional system modifications, avoid running commands that can alter or remove system files or configurations, such as `rm`, `mv`, `rmdir`, or `mkfs`.